Bargmann Scenarios

 This condition is an extension of the transitivity of equality condition used in Refs.~\cite{galvao2020quantum,wagner2024inequalities} to the case of Bargmann invariants of arbitrary order.
-It is simple to see that, defined as such, $\mathfrak{C}(\mathcal{W})$ is a $0/1$-polytope: it is a convex set whose extremal points are deterministic assignments which preserve the transitivity of equality (see App.~\ref{app:Bargmann_polytopes}).
-In particular, if we let $\mathcal{W}$ be given by $\mathcal{W}_E$ introduced earlier, we recover exactly the event-graph polytopes introduced in Refs.~\cite{galvao2020quantum,wagner2024inequalities}.
+It is simple to see that $\mathfrak{C}(\mathcal{W})$ is a convex $0/1$-polytope~\cite{ziegler1995lectures}: it is a convex set whose extreme points are deterministic assignments which preserve the transitivity of equality (see App.~\ref{app:Bargmann_polytopes}).
+In particular, if we let $\mathcal{W}$ be given by $\mathcal{W}_E$ introduced earlier, we recover exactly the event-graph polytopes introduced in Refs.~\cite{galvao2020quantum,wagner2024inequalities}. {Therefore, operationally, we can view $\mathfrak{C}(\mathcal W)$ as the extension of $\mathfrak{I}(\mathcal W)$ obtained by allowing a source of shared randomness to mix deterministic incoherent realizations, each of which corresponds to a classical assignment of outputs to labels.~\footnote{{This is related to a standard convexification strategy in prepare-and-measure scenarios~\cite{brask2026quantumcorrelationsprepareandmeasurescenarios}.
+When shared randomness is allowed, the classical correlation set becomes convex and is in fact a polytope~\cite{gallego2010device}, without shared randomness, convexity is no longer guaranteed~\cite{bowles2014certifying,devicente2017shared}.}}}

 This formulation generalizes the construction in Ref.~\cite[Appendix VI]{oszmaniec2024measuring}, while also taking inspiration from it.
-There, the Bargmann polytope for the scenario $\mathcal{W}=\{(1,2),(1,3),(2,3),(1,2,3)\}$ is explicitly characterized, described by the facet-defining inequalities $z_{1,2,3}\ge 0$, $z_{1,2,3}\le z_{\ell,\ell'}$ for $\ell\neq \ell'$, and $z_{1,2,3}\ge \sfrac{1}{2}(z_{1,2}+z_{1,3}+z_{2,3}-1)$.
+There, the Bargmann polytope for the scenario $\mathcal{W}=\{(1,2),(1,3),(2,3),(1,2,3)\}$ is explicitly characterized, described by the facet-defining inequalities $\vec z= {\vec z}\,^*$, $z_{1,2,3}\ge 0$, $z_{1,2,3}\le z_{\ell,\ell'}$ for $\ell\neq \ell'$, and $z_{1,2,3}\ge \sfrac{1}{2}(z_{1,2}+z_{1,3}+z_{2,3}-1)$.

 {\textit{Connection with set coherence.---}}Several works have shown that Bargmann invariants can witness the basis-independent notion of set coherence introduced by Designolle \emph{et al.}~\cite{designolle2021set}.
 We now show that our framework comprehensively generalizes these approaches: it provides a convexified framework to study set coherence, yields (in principle) necessary and sufficient conditions for it formulated entirely in terms of tuples of Bargmann invariants, and, more broadly, organizes the various manifestations of coherence in sets of states within a unified structure.